gryphon/docker-backup/README.md

 * `backup_db_user` - mysql user
 * `backup_db_password` - mysql password

+Also possible to use as ENV vars (see backup.sh)

+Additional ENVs:

+* `SKIP_BACKUP` - dry-run backup (usable for restoring-only).
+Set to non-empty

 ## Restoring

 * Run `snapshots.sh` within container to list all snapshots